shadowspawn/forest-arborist/notes.md

 * no warning about excess arguments passed to command (not supported by commander and work-arounds proved fragile)

 ## Backlog Musing
-* Add unit test which calls external command interface?
 * Write details on second half of README.
-* "fab restore -" for getting out of snapshot? reminder, git has -b @{-1}
 * switch and make-branch need to do main before reading manifest, dependencies could change free/locked/pinned
 * revisit init decisions! (pinned vs locked vs free)
 * Test before operations on forest which break if changes in repo do not get half way?